ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 a big trade-off: templates must be updated to introduce new features and policies and safeguards are required due to the new found velocity.

+### Benefits

+Rather than presenting pipeline templates as solutions to deduplication only, here are the benefits we provide.

+#### Faster Deployment To Production

+By having a microservice team remove the guessing from deployment to production, the paved road approach of the pipeline template will allow any compliant codebase to quickly deploy to production.

+For many organizations the benefit of quick experimentation will allow faster Research and Development.
+This is also a benefit of the microservice architecture because it is easier to release smaller codebases but the cost increases with the number of microservices that need to be put on production.

+The benefit here is that pipeline templates allow newer microservices to quickly catch up with already released ones without as long as they are compliant of the policies stablished by the pipeline template.

+#### Widespread Policy Enforcement

+Microservices depending on the pipeline templates can be enforced to comply with newer policies defined on pipeline templates.
+This is a huge benefit because the organization can quickly adopt required policies.
+While breaking pipelines might seem extreme, some policies may require this kind of enforcement.

+Optional policies can also be upgraded to required while allowing teams to comply if the pipeline steps are only warnings instead of failing the pipeline.

 ### Versioning Templates

 If you always use the latest template automatically, it means that any